thbom001/MET/bom_notes/albers.md

 First it is necessary to set some environment variables which point to where the dependencies installed in the previous section live, amongst other things.
+These are the settings for various environment variables which I have been
+using:

 ```
 export FFLAGS="-O2 -fPIE"